-"Conservation" refers to a consumer's personal actions that reduce their use of energy-consuming devices.
-For example, turning the lights off when leaving a room.
-155 "Energy efficiency" refers to processes of utilizing technology that consumes a lower amount of electricity while providing sufficient service.
-For example, switching from incandescent lights bulbs to LED light bulbs.
-156
+"Conservation" refers to a consumer's personal actions that reduce their use of energyconsuming devices.
+For example, turning the lights off when leaving a room.168 "Energy efficiency" refers to processes of utilizing technology that consumes a lower amount of electricity while providing sufficient service.
+For example, switching from incandescent lights bulbs to LED light bulbs, turning your computer off rather than switching it to sleep mode and unplugging appliances when not in use, such as cell phone charges, coffeemakers, etc.169

 "Demand response" refers to customers temporarily altering their energy-consuming behavior during times of higher demand for electricity, usually in response to signals from the utility or grid operator.
-For example, authorizing a utility to remotely control heating and ventilation systems during times of high electricity demand.
-157
+For example, authorizing a utility to remotely control heating and ventilation systems during times of high electricity demand.170